MehreenMehreen/muharaf/readme.md

 @inproceedings{
     saeed2024muharaf,
-    title={Muharaf: Manuscripts of Handwritten Arabic Dataset for Cursive Text Recognition}, author={Mehreen Saeed and Adrian Chan and Anupam Mijar and joseph Moukarzel and Gerges Habchi and Carlos Younes and amin elias and Chau-Wai Wong and Akram Khater}, booktitle={The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2024},
+    title={Muharaf: Manuscripts of Handwritten Arabic Dataset for Cursive Text Recognition}, author={Mehreen Saeed and Adrian Chan and Anupam Mijar and Joseph Moukarzel and Gerges Habchi and Carlos Younes and Amin Elias and Chau-Wai Wong and Akram Khater}, booktitle={The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track}, year={2024},
     url={https://openreview.net/forum?id=1s8l1tnTXW}